-Dow adds 400 points pre-election, Clorox, Estee Lauder in focus
+Stocks jump in broad rally, Clorox and Dunkin in focus

 COVID-19 lockdowns, Biden fears slam oil

-Stock futures surged Monday morning, ahead of the U.S. presidential election and amid rising coronavirus cases and lockdowns around the world.
+Stocks rallied Monday morning, ahead of the U.S. presidential election and amid rising coronavirus cases and lockdowns around the world.

 Continue Reading Below